MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 ```

 ## Adding new items from text input
-If the control is editable and you have set a `StringToObjectParser`, the `MultiSelectionComboBox` will try to create a new item if the item was not found (see <a href="#selecting-items-from-text-input" target="_blank">Selecting items from text input</a>).
+If the control is editable and you have set a `StringToObjectParser`, the `MultiSelectionComboBox` will try to create a new item if the item was not found (see [Selecting items from text input](#selecting-items-from-text-input)).
 The build-in parser will try to use reflection to create a new item from the input string, but you can also provide your own implementation.

 ### Basic Example
 ```xml